 Etc. (can you think of any)

-Failure to recognize the problem when it happens
+Failure to recognize the problem when it is happening

 Examples: any slow-moving trend obscured by short-term effects

 Note the noise-and-signal issue